-In September, a law professor argued that lawsuits against Trump University had already laid the groundwork for an impeachment case.
-A history professor who has accurately predicted every presidential election since 1984 has said Trump's impeachment is imminent.
+Before Trump was elected, a law professor argued that lawsuits against Trump University had already laid the groundwork for an impeachment case.
+A history professor who has accurately predicted every presidential election since 1984 has said Trump’s impeachment is imminent.
 Calls for impeachment grew stronger in May, after Trump fired FBI Director James Comey and linked the decision to the FBI investigation into possible collusion between Trump associates and Russia.
 And they grew stronger once again after Trump defended people who associate with white supremacist groups and said “both sides” were to blame for the violence in Charlottesville, Va., that left an anti-racism protester dead in August.
 Meanwhile, billionaire Tom Steyer has spent $20 million on a nationwide ad campaign for Trump’s impeachment, on which he has spent at least $20 million.